-Sending responses is slightly more complex than reading basic requests, aside from the error handling which should wrap both.
+Sending responses is slightly more involved than reading basic requests.
 Say you want to send a "Hello World" message for any incoming request.
 First, start with a string containing the response message:

 '''

 std::string response_content = "Hello World";

 '''

 Next, create a headers object to hold the content type and length headers (note that header values must be strings):